-A BigCluster-like architecture, though typically only implemented as a SmallCluster.
+Never accept a system design with a mandatory load balancer.
+It will likely imply a BigCluster-like architecture, though typically only implemented as a SmallCluster.

-Mandatory load balancers are oftena creating some $O(n^2)$ behaviour, showing up somewhere, often unexpectedly.
+Mandatory load balancers are often a creating some $O(n^2)$ behaviour, showing up somewhere, often unexpectedly.
 Even when reduced to O(n), load balancers are close to the opposite of sharding at concept level, because they try to distribute an unpartitioned load to servers needing shared data similar to DSM (see section 4.3.5), instead of first partitioning the data and thus also partitioning the corresponding traffic.
 Read section Error Propagation to Client Mountpoints about typical real scalability and reliability.
 When this doesn't help, read section Example Failures of Scalability where the load balancer was a major source(!) of massive scalability problems.